Blooym/Proto/README.md

 <!-- Repository Header End -->

 ## About
-Proto is a tool designed to make downloading and managing custom WINE/Proton installations as convinent and easy as possible.
+Proto is a tool designed to make downloading and managing custom runner installations as convinent and easy as possible.
 It provides support for multiple sources, custom installation directories, in-tool release data and more.

 ## How to Use
 First off, you'll need to download Proto to your system using one of the supported [installation methods](#installation).
 Once you have it installed, the entire app is documented in the command line by running the `--help` flag after any command, which will provide details on how to use it.